-• Reading- Students are required to read from the course textbooks.
-The professor will ask how much was read at the end of each class period.
-Students do not receive credit if the reading is late, though they will still have time to complete such readings for the end of semester "reading check-off list..
+Reading- Students are required to read from the course textbooks.
+The professor will ask how much was read at the end of each class period, which will serve as a daily a daily participation grade.
+Students do not receive credit if the reading is late, though they will still have time to complete such readings for the end of semester cumulative "reading check-off list.
 Readings in the English Bible in Acts and Romans will be announced before the following class session.
-In addition to the weekly reading, students must read through the entirety of Acts and Romans before the last day of class.
+In addition to the weekly reading, students must read through the entirety of Acts and Romans in English before the last day of class.